A Poem About the Duke of Vandals

 wrote Eine kleine Nachtmusik,

-paid by trickle-down cash from Giuseppe Bridi and his
+trickle-down cash from Giuseppe Bridi and his

 big-money silk industry.